fortanix/sq-dsm/README.md

 `crypto-cng` and exactly one can be enabled at a time.

-Currently, the `crypto-nettle` feature is enabled by default - regardless of the used operating system used.
-If you choose to enable a different backend, please make sure to disable it first.
+Currently, the `crypto-nettle` feature is enabled by default - regardless of the operating system used.
+If you choose to enable a different backend, please make sure to disable the default first.

 ### Example

 To use the Windows CNG backend, use:
 ```toml
 # Cargo.toml